Professional Geology Concentration

 This program of study prepares students for careers in the fields related to the conservation and management of natural resources as well as remediation of natural and human hazards.
 This program of study is intended to expose the student to a broader cross-section of earth science courses than the professional geology concentration.

 Minor in Geosciences, Professional Geology Concentration

-A minor in geoscience with the professional geology concetration requires physical and historical geology with labs (GG113 and GG1123) plus 14 additional hours in 2000 or higher level courses for a total of 22 geoscience credit hours.
+A minor in geoscience with the professional geology concentration requires physical and historical geology with labs (GG 1111/1113 and GG 1121/1123) plus 14 additional hours in 2000 or higher level courses for a total of 22 geoscience credit hours.
 The environmental geoscience concentration requires that environmental geology (GG 3133) be included in the 22 credit hours.